 We believe in endless possibilities.

-Our Community Services are designed to reach people who are Deaf, hard of hearing, non-verbal or deafblind with customized support services.
-Partnerships with families, other community agencies and long term care centers can benefit from our expertise in support services, program planning, training, and mentorship.
+Our Community Services offer customized support services to people who are deafblind, as well as those who are Deaf, hard of hearing and non-verbal with a developmental disability where they currently reside.
+Partnerships with families, other community agencies and healthcare settings can benefit from our expertise in support services, personal plans, training, and mentorship.

 Offers specialized expertise and services to individuals with deafblindness through their supporting agency.
 Every partnership is uniquely designed to ensure the needs of each individual are met in collaboration with the supporting organization.